 The Top 7 Pre-Call Sales Planning Meeting Questions

-Assuming that you have a clear definition of your target clients and can express your unique value proposition, you must, at a minimum, know answers to the following seven pre-call sales planning questions before meeting with any potential client.
+Assuming that you have a solid definition of your target clients and can clearly articulate your unique value proposition, you must, at a minimum, know answers to the following seven pre-call sales planning questions before meeting with any potential client.
 Most of this can be learned from minimal research and by networking both internally and externally.

 What is going on in their industry and their business?
 This is a no-brainer.
 You need to know your client.
 The effort and time required to get the meeting with a target client is significant.